Aalto5G/AaltoSPGW/README.md

 # systemctl daemon-reload
 ```

-- Reload the network to add the new devices:
+- Enable and start the network to add the new devices:

 ```
+# systemctl enable systemd-networkd
-# systemctl restart systemd-networkd
+# systemctl start systemd-networkd
 ```

 - Enable the required services sgw|pgw|spgw to start them on boot , i.e.